ArdaAgacdelen/lx-braitenberg/README.md

 In this learning experience, you will learn  [Braitenberg vehicles](https://en.wikipedia.org/wiki/Braitenberg_vehicle), one of the simplest possible ways we could conceive of doing sensorimotor control.

-The bulk of the material for this was built by [Andrea Censi](https://censi.science/).
-Visit the [Duckietown Website](https://www.duckietown.com) for more learning materials, documentation, and demos.

 # Instructions

 **NOTE:** All commands below are intended to be executed from the root directory of this exercise (i.e., the directory containing this README).